jerryryle/rogueportal/docs/index.md

 sudo reboot
 ```

-### Configure the Web Server to serve your content
+### Configure the Web Server to serve the captive portal redirects and your content
 Open the default `nginx` site configuration with the following:
 ```bash
 sudo nano /etc/nginx/sites-available/default